OSGeo/PROJ/docs/source/operations/conversions/unitconvert.rst

 .. option:: +xy_in=<unit> or <conversion_factor>

     Horizontal input units.
-See :ref:`distance_units` and :ref:`angular_units` for a list of available units. `<conversion_factor>` is the conversion factor from the input unit to metre for linear units, or to radian for angular units.
+See :ref:`distance_units` and :ref:`angular_units` for a list of available units.
+Default: meter. `<conversion_factor>` is the conversion factor from the input unit to metre for linear units, or to radian for angular units.
+Default if not given: meters.

 .. option:: +xy_out=<unit> or <conversion_factor>

     Horizontal output units.
-See :ref:`distance_units` and :ref:`angular_units` for a list of available units. `<conversion_factor>` is the conversion factor from the output unit to metre for linear units, or to radian for angular units.
+See :ref:`distance_units` and :ref:`angular_units` for a list of available units.
+Deault: meter. `<conversion_factor>` is the conversion factor from the output unit to metre for linear units, or to radian for angular units.
+Default if not given: meters.

 .. option:: +z_in=<unit> or <conversion_factor>